atfounders/onepercent-theme/readme.txt

 === Getting Started ===

-The first thing you want to do is copy the 1% Pledge directory and change the name to something else.
+The first thing you want to do is copy the One Percent Pledge directory and change the name to something else.
 Like, say, megatherium.
 Then you'll need to do a three-step find and replace on the name in all the templates.

-1. Search for 1% Pledge inside single quotations to capture the text domain.
+1. Search for One Percent Pledge inside single quotations to capture the text domain.
-2. Search for 1_pledge_ for to capture all the function names
+2. Search for one_percent_pledge_ for to capture all the function names
-3. Search for 1% Pledge with a space before it to replace all the occurrences of it in comments.
+3. Search for One Percent Pledge with a space before it to replace all the occurrences of it in comments.
 (You'd replace this with the capitalized version of your theme name.)

 or ...

-Search for:'1_pledge'
+Search for:'one_percent_pledge'
 Replace with:'megatherium'
-Search for:1_pledge_
+Search for:one_percent_pledge_
 Replace with:megatherium_
-Search for: 1% Pledge
+Search for: One Percent Pledge
 Replace with: Megatherium

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.